russsiq/laravel-docs-ru/docs/packages.md

 Now, when users of your package execute Laravel's `vendor:publish` Artisan command, your package's views will be copied to the specified publish location.

 <a name="view-components"></a>
-### View Components
+### Компоненты шаблонов

-If your package contains [view components](/docs/{{version}}/blade#components), you may use the `loadViewComponentsAs` method to inform Laravel how to load them.
+If your package contains [view components](blade.md#components), you may use the `loadViewComponentsAs` method to inform Laravel how to load them.
 The `loadViewComponentsAs` method accepts two arguments: the tag prefix for your view components and an array of your view component class names.
 For example, if your package's prefix is `courier` and you have `Alert` and `Button` view components, you would add the following to your service provider's `boot` method:

     use Courier\Components\Alert;
     use Courier\Components\Button;